Where is the Microphone on a MacBook Pro?

 This picture should give you an idea of where these microphones are located.
 The yellow circles are the location of the microphones and the red squares are the speakers.

-Most models of the MacBook Pro 15” have the microphones located under the right speaker casing, which is similar to the diagram above but there are only one or two microphones depending on what year computer you have.
+Most models of the MacBook Pro 15” have microphones located under the right speaker casing, which is similar to the diagram above, but there are only one or two microphones depending on what year of computer you have.

 For Older MacBook Pros (2017 or Earlier Models)